ENGLISH LANGUAGE

 18-21: knowledge of notions presented in class and in reference texts at times lacking; oral and written exposition confused, with little use of technical terminology.

-Module: Lectures, class discussion, translation and other writing activities.
+Module: Lectures, class discussion, writing activities.

 Esercitazioni: Students should attend both classes for language practice of the lettorato: Academic writing skills and Presentation skills.